 Our Common Stock is listed on the Nasdaq Global Market under the symbol "XBP", and our Public Warrants are listed on the Nasdaq Capital Market under the symbol "XBPEW".
-Prior to the consummation of the Business Combination, CF VIII Class A Common Stock was listed on Nasdaq Capital Market under the symbol "CFFE" and the Public Warrants were listed on Nasdaq Capital Market under the symbol "CFFEW".
-As of February 7, 2024, there were 30,166,102 shares of Common Stock issued and outstanding held of record by 256 holders (excluding DTC participants or beneficial owners holding shares through nominee names) and 6,634,980 Warrants held of record by 2 holders.
+Prior to the consummation of the Business Combination, CF VIII Class A Common Stock was listed on Nasdaq Capital Market under the symbol "CFFE" and the Public Warrants were listed on Nasdaq Capital Market under the symbol "CFFE" and the Public Warrants were listed on Nasdaq Capital Market under the symbol "CFFE".
+As of December 14, 2023, there were 30,166,102 shares of Common Stock issued and outstanding held of record by approximately 285 holders (excluding DTC participants or beneficial owners holding shares through nominee names) and 6,635,000 Warrants held of record by 2 holders.